-Daily average pH in 2012 varied between tributary sites (Figure 26) but was an average year within each site for the past four years daily average comparison graphs for each tributary (Figures 27, 29 and 31).
+Daily average pH in 2013 varied between tributary sites (Figure 26) but was an average year within each site for the past five years daily average comparison graphs for each tributary (Figures 27, 29 and 31).

-The Salmon River pH was just between 8 and 8.4 units for most of the season, meeting the NCRWQCB Bain Plan water quality objective for all three tributaries, 7 < x > 8.5.
-The Scott River exceeded the Basin Plan objective from the end of May through mid-June and again from the beginning of July through the end of August where it hovers around 8.5 through the end of October and then increases beyond 8.5 throughout the month of October (Figure 30).
-(The Scott River sonde experienced failure near the peak of pH readings which has been edited from these graphs.)
-The Shasta River was between 8.4 and 9 pH units for the entire sampling season (Figure 28).
+The Salmon River pH was just between 7.5 and 8.5 units for most of the season, meeting the NCRWQCB Bain Plan water quality objective for all three tributaries, 7< x >8.5.
+The Scott River exceeded the Basin Plan objective from the end of May through the end of October (Figure 30).
+There is a dramatic decrease in the pH in Scott River during the spring associated with a spring rain and snowmelt event.
+The Shasta River was between 8 and 9 pH units for the entire sampling season (Figure 28).

 Figure 26.
-Daily average pH for Scott, Shasta, and Salmon Rivers, 2012.
+Daily average pH for Scott, Shasta, and Salmon Rivers, 2013.

 Figure 27.
-Daily average pH concentrations for the Shasta River from 2008-2012.
+Daily average pH concentrations for the Shasta River from 2009-2013.

 Figure 28.
-Instantaneous pH readings recorded every 30 minutes for the mouth of the Shasta River (SH) in 2012.
+Instantaneous pH readings recorded every 30 minutes for the mouth of the Shasta River (SH) in 2013.
 The red line indicates the NCRWQCB Basin Plan pH water quality objective for Shasta River, 7 < X > 8.5.

 Figure 29.
-Daily average pH concentrations for the Scott River from 2008-2012.
+Daily average pH concentrations for the Scott River from 2009-2013.

 Figure 30.
-Instantaneous pH readings recorded every 30 minutes for the mouth of the Scott River (SC) in 2012.
+Instantaneous pH readings recorded every 30 minutes for the mouth of the Scott River (SC) in 2013.
 The red line indicates the NCRWQCB Basin Plan pH water quality objective for Scott River, 7 < X > 8.5.

 Figure 31.
-Daily average pH concentrations for the Salmon River from 2008-2012.
+Daily average pH concentrations for the Salmon River from 2009-2013.

 Figure 32.
-Instantaneous pH readings recorded every 30 minutes for the mouth of the Salmon River (SA) in 2012.
+Instantaneous pH readings recorded every 30 minutes for the mouth of the Salmon River (SA) in 2013.
 The red line indicates the NCRWQCB Basin Plan pH water quality objective for Salmon River, 7 < X > 8.5.